Ur-Hamlet: Authorship theories

-Eric Sams’s The Real Shakespeare argues that Shakespeare might steal phrases and rarely whole lines from other playwrights, but not entire theatrical treatments; and would not, at such length, have “plagiarized a known and named colleague [i.e. Kyd], least of all without a word of comment, let alone censure, from any of his critics.”
-Sams analyzes the most detailed account of the Ur-Hamlet, by Nashe in Menaphon in 1589, and sees Nashe’s remarks as part of a pattern of jealous attacks upon Shakespeare (and Kyd) by their university-educated rivals.
-Citing Nashe’s reference to “if you entreat him fair in a frosty morning, he will afford you whole Hamlets, I should say handfuls, of tragical speeches,” Sams argues that this “manifestly defines the first scene of Hamlet ('tis bitter cold I.i.8),” and evokes the touchy yet voluble Ghost of Hamlet Senior (a role that Shakespeare himself is said to have played).
-Similarly, Lodge’s 1596 reference to the Ur-Hamlet's ghost “who cried so miserably at the Theatre, like an oyster-wife, Hamlet, revenge!” was “surely intended as an affront to the author and actor of that role”.
-Summing up, Sams offers a list of 18 reasons for his belief that the Ur-Hamlet was Shakespeare’s earliest version of Hamlet.
+Eric Sams's The Real Shakespeare argues that Shakespeare might have taken phrases and rarely whole lines from other playwrights, but not entire theatrical treatments; and would not, at such length, have "plagiarized a known and named colleague [i.e. Kyd], least of all without a word of comment, let alone censure, from any of his critics."
+Sams analyzes the most detailed account of the Ur-Hamlet, by Nashe in Menaphon in 1589, and sees Nashe's remarks as part of a pattern of jealous attacks upon Shakespeare (and Kyd) by their university-educated rivals.
+Citing Nashe's reference to "if you entreat him fair in a frosty morning, he will afford you whole Hamlets, I should say handfuls, of tragical speeches," Sams argues that this "manifestly defines the first scene of Hamlet ('tis bitter cold I.i.8)," and evokes the touchy yet voluble Ghost of Hamlet Senior (a role that Shakespeare himself is said to have played).
+Similarly, Lodge's 1596 reference to the Ur-Hamlet's ghost "who cried so miserably at the Theatre, like an oyster-wife, Hamlet, revenge!" was "surely intended as an affront to the author and actor of that role".
+Summing up, Sams offers a list of 18 reasons for his belief that the Ur-Hamlet was Shakespeare's earliest version of Hamlet.

-In questions regarding Shakespeare as a possible revisor of an earlier version (or versions) of the Hamlet myth — such as the French version of Belleforest, or the Latin version of Saxo Grammaticus — the idea of Shakespeare as translator is often neglected.
-In Margrethe Jolly's 2014 book The First Two Quartos of Hamlet, speaking of the first three printed texts of Hamlet, argued that "the sequence and evidence that the three texts provide suggests that Shakespeare had access to the French source and Q1 when he redrafted".
+In questions regarding Shakespeare as a possible revisor of an earlier version (or versions) of the Hamlet myth – such as the French version of Belleforest, or the Latin version of Saxo Grammaticus – the idea of Shakespeare as translator is often neglected.
+Margrethe Jolly's 2014 book The First Two Quartos of Hamlet, speaking of the first three printed texts of Hamlet, argued that "the sequence and evidence that the three texts provide suggests that Shakespeare had access to the French source and Q1 when he redrafted".